Autism apps

 Deciding on suitable apps — help me choose

-A study by Boyd et al looked into the contexts in which learning via apps might be beneficial for children with autism spectrum disorder and the design features for apps to promote learning.2 They identified 5 evaluation criteria to guide teachers and caregivers in evaluating iPad apps for their efficacy in helping improve a child’s communication skills.
+A study by Boyd et al. looked into the contexts in which learning via apps might be beneficial for children with autism spectrum disorder and the design features for apps to promote learning.
+They identified 5 evaluation criteria to guide teachers and caregivers in evaluating iPad apps for helping to improve improve a child’s communication skills.
 These criteria are:

 • the ability to customize the app